skramm/spaghetti/docs/spaghetti_manual.md

 <a name="faq"></a>
-## FAQ
+## 7 - FAQ

-- Q: What is the timer unit ?
+- Q: What is the timer unit?
 - A: There are no timer units.
 Timing is stored as untyped integer value, it is up to the timer class you define to handle the considered unit.

-- Q: What if I have more that a single argument to pass to my callback function ?
+- Q: What if I have more that a single argument to pass to my callback function?
 - A: then, you'll need to "pack it" in some class, or use a ```std::pair```, or ```std::tuple```.

 - Q: can I use a callback function with a void parameter ( ```void my_callback()```)